DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-24-asking-candidates-to-confirm-who-reference-requests-should-be-sent-to.md

 ## The issue

-We needed to design a way for candidates to confirm details of references when they accept an offer.

 Candidates give details when they apply, but they may need to make changes before their reference requests are sent.
 This may happen for example if:

 - they didn't originally include an academic reference but a provider has asked them to provide one